spectrocloud/librarium/docs/docs-content/clusters/cluster-management/node-pool.md

 ### Prerequisites

-- A Palette deployed cluster.
+- An active cluster in Palette.

-- Sufficient permissions to edit the cluster.
+- The `cluster.update` permission that is required to edit clusters.

 ### Edit Node Pool